hubmartin/CYC1000_FPGA_LVDS_DISPLAY/README.md

 ## Current state

-Right now the code can only display text from serial port.
-SDRAM seems to work but needs finalization.
+Right now the code can only display text from serial port which is saved in the BRAMs.
+SDRAM seems to work but needs finalization to be used as a bitmap framebuffer.
 It would need burst transfers to be fast enough to keep the data flowing just in time to send them over LVDS.

 ![](doc/CYC1000_LVDS_DISPLAY.jpeg)